 The PEG ratio provides a broader view than just the P/E ratio, as it gives more insight into Campbell Soup Company's future profitability.
 By accounting for growth, it could also help you if you're comparing the share prices of multiple high-growth companies.

 Campbell Soup Company's EBITDA (earnings before interest, taxes, depreciation and amortisation) is $1.7 billion.

 The EBITDA is a measure of a Campbell Soup Company's overall financial performance and is widely used to measure a its profitability.

 |Revenue TTM||$9 billion|

 |Operating margin TTM||15.71%|

 |Gross profit TTM||$3 billion|

 |Market capitalisation||$15 billion|

 TTM: trailing 12 months

-There are currently 18.7 million Campbell Soup Company shares held short by investors – that's known as Campbell Soup Company's "short interest".
-This figure is 4.2% up from 18.0 million last month.
+There are currently 19.7 million Campbell Soup Company shares held short by investors – that's known as Campbell Soup Company's "short interest".
+This figure is 1.7% down from 20.0 million last month.